-The movement to provide a preferential option for the poor in health care continues to grow, and it wouldn't be possible without the following organizations, which are working with local communities and governments to create change.
-Partners In Health is proud to count these groups as Partner Projects, projects that are working to implement the PIH model across the globe.
+The movement to provide high-quality health care for people living in poor communities continues to grow, and it wouldn't be possible without the following organizations.
+All work with local communities and governments to create change.
+We're proud to count them as partners who are working to implement the PIH model across the globe.

-Supported Projects
+Affiliated Projects

-EAPSEC / MEXICO
+EAPSEC / Mexico

 El Equipo de Apoyo en Salud y Educación Comunitaria (EAPSEC, The Team for the Support of Community Health and Education) was established in 1985 by a small group of Mexican health promoters.
 Over the past two decades, the EAPSEC has partnered with dozens of indigenous and rural communities throughout Chiapas to develop local health capacity.

-ETESC / GUATEMALA
+ETESC / Guatemala

 Equipo Técnico de Educación en Salud Comunitaria (ETESC, Technical Team for Education in Community Health) is a community non-profit that seeks to revitalize and repair the social fabric in Huehuetenango, Guatemala.
 Strategies for structural and care-based change include legal accompaniment, health care access and promotion, and HIV education for students.